SuminHan/suminhan.github.io/content/_index.md

     content:
       title: '📚 My Future Story'
       subtitle: ''
-      text: |-
+      text: "
-        I am a PhD candidate at KAIST 😃,

-        Among the various career paths options, I have chosen to build a startup.

-        Here, Daejeon is a very nice, well-constructed city, art and science are growing harmoniously.
+        Daejeon is very nice, and art and science are growing harmoniously.

-        The topic of My Ph.D. research was traffic prediction through human activity analysis.
+        I have chosen to build a startup among the various career path options.

-        If you want to discuss more about my idea, please read my (Essay)[the-city-of-the-future-one.pdf]
+        If you want to discuss more about my idea, please read my [Essay](the-city-of-the-future-one.pdf)

-        Contact me in this email: hsm6911 (at) gmail.com
+        Contact me in this email: hsm6911 (at) gmail.com"
     design:
       columns: '1'